New Zealand has three branches of Government:

 The Judiciary consists of all judges.
 The role of the judiciary is to interpret and apply the law.
 There are two main sources of law: statutes (the laws passed by Parliament) and the ‘common law’.
 The common law has been developed by judges over the centuries, and may be altered by the courts to meet changing circumstances.

 The three branches operate independently from one another, a principle known as the ‘separation of powers’.
 This principle is intended to prevent abuses of power, as each branch acts as a check on the others.

 Judges are independent from the other branches of Government and from each other.
 Judges must be free to determine each case according to the law, based on the evidence presented in court.
 This means that judges must be free from influence from every person including, but not limited to, the Governor-General, Members of Parliament (including Ministers) and Government officials.

-Judicial decisions can be appealed to a higher court, as long as the relevant legislation allows this.
+Judicial decisions can be appealed to a senior court, as long as the relevant legislation allows this.
 The Supreme Court of New Zealand is the final court of appeal.

 Court staff are also independent when exercising their statutory powers as registrars or deputy registrars of the court, such as deciding whether or not to grant an application for waiver of fees.
 The decisions of registrars and deputy registrars can be reviewed by a High Court judge if an application is made under the High Court Rules.

 The Judicial Conduct Commissioner deals with complaints about the conduct of judges.
 The Judicial Conduct Commissioner cannot investigate complaints about judicial decisions; judicial decisions can only be reviewed through the appeal or judicial review processes provided for in legislation.
 More information can be found on the Judicial Conduct Commissioner’s website (external link) .